comunica/Article-SSWS2020-AMF/content/evaluation.md

 we developed a reusable benchmarking framework for Linked Data Fragments experiments, called _Comunica Bencher_.
 This tool is based on [Docker](https://www.docker.com/), and allows isolated execution of experiments over different containers.
 Experiment configurations are fully _declarative_, and they can exist in standalone repositories.
-In order to achieve deterministic reproducibility, a summary of all [used _software versions and their dependencies_ in a Turtle document](cite:cites lsd)
+In order to share the conditions under which the experiment was executed, a list of all [used _software versions and their dependencies_ in a Turtle document](cite:cites lsd) will be generated after each run together with the evaluation results.
-<span class=comment data-author=RV>but that summary is enough to reproduce? name might be misleading, as a summary leaves out details</span>
-will be generated after each run together with the evaluation results.
-<span class=comment data-author=RV>why not generate once and link to it?</span>
 Comunica Bencher is _open-source_, and is available on GitHub.
-<span class=comment data-author=RV>…thus making it fully reproducible</span>
+With this, our experiments are fully reproducible.

 Include link to anonymized source code dump.
 {:.todo}